by Chris Lewis.

 Last but not least, you get 65W of output, which is enough to send signals far away and receive everything clearly.
 You won't have any problem communicating thanks to the high level of power this radio offers.

-Among the highest-quality brands in the market of ham radios, few can match President when it comes to features and resilience.
+Among the highest-quality brands in the market of best ham radios, few can match President when it comes to features and resilience.

 This system is an excellent piece for three reasons: it is compatible with HF bands, offers 10 to 12 meters of frequency, and boasts a VFO mode for extra convenience.